philbowles/H4AsyncTCP/README.md

   Call the base class `begin` to set up incoming connection handling on the designated port, then do anything your own server needs during initialisation.

 * `reset`
-  Deallocate any open resources / handles / memory etc and set your class so that a subsequent call to `begin` will bring server to intial state as it would have done on 1st call.
+  Deallocate any open resources / handles / memory etc and set your class so that a subsequent call to `begin` will bring server to initial state as it would have done on 1st call.

 * `route(void* c,const uint8_t* data,size_t len`
-  This is the main "handler" for your server. `c` is a client* and will be `H4AsyncClient*` unless you have subclassed it in `_instantiateRequest`. `data` and `len` describe the raw data of the message that cause the connection.
+  This is the main "handler" for your server. `c` is a client* and will be `H4AsyncClient*` unless you have subclassed it in `_instantiateRequest`. `data` and `len` describe the raw data of the message that caused the incoming connection.

   Here you will analyse, parse, act upon the incoming message in whatever way defines your server and then reply to the incoming request with e.g. `c->TX(someReplyDataPointer,someReplyDataLength);`